MohitCN/DSA/README.md

 # DSA
-A Collection of all my coded solution to different DSA question sin JAVA
+A Collection of all my coded solution to different DSA question in JAVA